Cannabis in the Workplace: Has the U.S. Gone to Pot?

 Why Should You Attend

-While COVID has taken the foreground in our attention, the number of states and federal bills seeking legalization for marijuana in the United States are escalating.
+While COVID has taken the foreground in our attention, the number of states and federal bills seeking legalization for marijuana in the United States is escalating.
 Combined with a remote workplace workforce, increasing antidiscrimination laws protecting medical cannabis use AND increasing mental health issues relating to the pandemic, cannabis use, legal and illegal, is at an all-time high.
-If you fail to pay attention to the growth in cannabis use in the workplace, you are missing a critical issue that may
+If you fail to pay attention to the growth in cannabis use in the workplace, you are missing a critical issue.